AcquiredSupport/Acquired-SDK-IOS/README.md

 The HPP Manager requires some Hpp settings which you can get it on acquired dashboard(server side).

-1) **Company Id**: utilizing one of the Acquired HPP server SDKs; Company Id is necessary to create an instance of HppSetting which is required for HPPManager.
+1) **Company ID**: utilizing one of the Acquired HPP server SDKs; Company Id is necessary to create an instance of HppSetting which is required for HPPManager.

-2) **Company MID Id**: Using this value that SDK will choose template that already set on server side.
+2) **Company MID ID**: Using this value that SDK will choose the default template that has been uploaded through the Acquired Dashboard

-3) **Company Hash**: This parameter is used to encode the requests of HPP, a new hash will be generated , server side will check the validdity of the hash and decodes the response.
+3) **Hash Code**: This parameter is used to encode the requests of HPP, a new hash will be generated , server side will check the validity of the hash and decode the response.

 ```
-let hppSetting = HppSetting(companyId:142,  companyMidId:1103,  companyHash:""your hash string")
+let hppSetting = HppSetting(companyId:211,  companyMidId:1229,  companyHash:""hashcode")
 ```

 ### Present Payment Form